CATALYST FOR A CURE

 The Catalyst for a Cure Vision Restoration Initiative, founded by the Glaucoma Research Foundation, brought together four scientists from prestigious academic centers chosen for their expertise in retinal ganglion cell restoration, replacement or repair, neuroprotection, and clinical ophthalmology.

-When you donate to Cure Glaucoma Foundation, some of those funds are used to support this important research program because we believe in their goal to work collaboratively to find novel ways to restore vision lost due to glaucoma by focusing on ways to restore, repair, and rebuild the optic nerve.
+When you donate to the Cure Glaucoma Foundation, the organization uses some of your funds to support this important research program.
+They pursue their goal of restoring vision lost to glaucoma by developing ways to repair, rebuild, and regenerate the optic nerve.
 Once successful, the impact of the work by Catalyst for a Cure will be profound as currently there are no effective therapies to restore vision.

 There are over a million retinal ganglion cells (RGCs) in the human retina, and they allow you to see as they send the image to your brain.
-Unfortunately, once RGCs die in glaucoma, they are not replaced, leading to vision loss.
+Unfortunately, glaucoma kills RGCs, and the body cannot replace them, which leads to vision loss.
 In addition to creating specialized biological tools to identify the different types of RGCs, the team is developing a method for transplanting RGCs and examining the role of genetic signals that influence RGC development and survival.

 The Catalyst for the Cure (CFC) Vision Restoration Initiative is pursuing two major goals:

 In the past year, there has been significant progress on both fronts.
-A major barrier to optic nerve cell transplantation is a tissue called the inner limiting membrane (ILM).
-The ILM prevents the injected cells from moving out of the vitreous (where they are injected) into the retina (where they need to integrate with other retinal cells).
-The CFC team has developed a surgical technique to remove part of the ILM and are currently testing whether this improves optic nerve cell transplantation.
-In addition, the team has developed an imaging technique to test whether the transplanted cells are making useful connections with the rest of the retina.
+A major barrier to optic nerve cell transplantation is the inner limiting membrane (ILM).
+The ILM blocks injected cells from moving from the vitreous into the retina, where they must connect with other retinal cells.
+The CFC team developed a surgical technique to remove part of the ILM and is testing whether this improves optic nerve cell transplantation.
+The team also developed an imaging technique to check whether transplanted cells form useful connections with the retina.

 The team conducted a high-throughput screening looking for chemicals that increase survival and increase (not decrease) connectivity with other nerve cells.
-Artificial intelligence was then used to mine the results and identify a potential drug target, called “GCK-IV kinases.”
+Researchers then used artificial intelligence to mine the results and identify a potential drug target called “GCK-IV kinases.”
 The team showed that strategies that target GCK-IV kinases protect optic nerve cells in the retina as well as those derived from stem cells, improving prospects for transplantation.
-These results were published in the December 2020 issue of Proceedings of the National Academy of Sciences.
+The researchers published these results in the December 2020 issue of Proceedings of the National Academy of Sciences.

 In order to identify novel neuroprotective targets for glaucoma, the team measured the change in expression of every gene in the genome.
 The CFC collaboration is using molecular scissors called CRISPRs in order to delete candidate genes and test their role in a model of glaucoma developed by one of the investigators.

-Finally, it is well known that optic nerve cells are not all the same and that subtypes exist.
-Using the same model of glaucoma mentioned above, the CFC investigators established that certain subtypes were more resistant to glaucoma while others were more sensitive.
+Finally, researchers know that optic nerve cells are not all the same and that subtypes exist.
+Using the same glaucoma model, CFC investigators found that some subtypes resist glaucoma while others show greater sensitivity.
 This seemed to correlate with the expression of a protein called osteopontin (i.e. more resistant cells had higher levels).
-To confirm the hypothesis that osteopontin was responsible for protecting optic nerve cells, the team added osteopontin to the retina and showed that susceptible cells became resistant.
+The team added osteopontin to the retina.
+This made previously susceptible optic nerve cells resistant, confirming its protective role.
 Conversely, if they removed osteopontin, resistant cells became more sensitive.
 Finally, they showed that osteopontin might be a potential biomarker of glaucoma.

 Taken together, the team has several exciting candidate targets to improve optic nerve cell survival.
-The CFC team is now planning next steps to translate these techniques to the clinic and working on improving optic nerve cell transplantation.
+The CFC team plans to translate these techniques to the clinic.
+They are also improving optic nerve cell transplantation.

 Xin Duan, PhD